4. Packaging ploys

 Many stores will also highlight their “10 for $10” deals instead of just advertising them as “Dollar Deals.”
 This subconsciously tricks people into buying more or even possibly believing that they must buy more in order to get the “sale.”

-Also, when it comes to the 10 for $10 sale, ask yourself the following question: if you saw the same item for $1 at Dollar Tree, would you stock up on it?
+Also, when it comes to the 10 for $10 sale, think: if you saw the same item for $1 at Dollar Tree, would you stock up on it?
 If the answer is “no,” then you’ve just recognized the marketing scheme.
-Put the 5 extra boxes of macaroni and cheese down and back away slowly.

 According to the American Marketing Association, playing smooth, calming music has been shown to slow shoppers down even if they don't consciously notice the music at all.